nu-art/cyborg-core/README.md

  - I can probably go on a while longer...

-Using the above, Cyborg allows you to quickly develop an Android applications and save you a lot of code, time and Android agony.
+Using the above, Cyborg allows you to quickly develop Android applications and save you a lot of code, time and Android agony.

 Sounds like magic...? well, it is not, it is years of hard work, that is finally brought to the light.